davidcosc/davidos/README.md

 ### 4.3 Cirrus CLGD 5446 PCI VGA card

 Video graphics array (VGA) initially was a video display controller introduced in IBM computers.
 It was characterized by using a new VGA connector, RGBHV signalling and supporting specific resolutions as well as a collection of graphis and text video modes.
 VGA turned into a standard over time.
 To date a lot of modern GPUs still implement common VGA modes and interfaces in addition to their proprietary interfaces.
-In "./tutorials/04-display-text-vga.asm" we use VGA text mode to write to the screen.

-VGA uses a combination of memory mapped I/O and port mapped I/O to set up video buffers and configure video modes.
+Although since 2011 manufacturers starting dropping VGA for GOP or UEFI.Qemu still emulates it though, so we are going to make use of it.

+VGA devices have over 300 internal registers.
+It is not feasable to map all of them to the I/O or memory address space.
+To cope many registers are indexed.
+A block of registers comes with two additional registers.
+The first is an index register whose only purpose is to to store the index of the specific register, we would like to access inside the block.
+The second is a data register containing the value of the register referenced by the index register.

+Writing to a register turns into a two step process.
+First we write the index of the register we would like to access to the I/O port of the index register.
+Then we write the value we would like to set this register to, to the I/O port of the data register.

+VGA uses a combination of memory mapped I/O and port mapped I/O to set up video buffers, configure video modes or interact with the cursor.
+Initially the VGA card is set to a 80 x 25 text mode.
+We will not go into changing vga modes as part of this project.
+It would require us to access a multitude of registers and the process is documented poorly.
+Simply put, it is just not worth the effort.
+We will focus on displaying text using the video buffer and manipulating the cursor by hiding it.
+This should give us a good overview on how the different I/O methods work.
+The code can be found at "./tutorials/04-display-text-vga.asm".

+The technical CLGD documentation contains detailed information of all the important VGA registers and functions.
+Below is a quick overview of the standard vga display modes.

 ![ibm-standard-vga-display-modes](./images/ibm-standard-vga-display-modes.png)